 Green chair decor

 Give your ceremony or reception chairs the garden treatment by decking them out with strands of greenery.
-Pro tip: if your hosting a lot of people, you can use faux greenery to bring down the cost.
+Pro tip: if you’re hosting a lot of people, you can use faux greenery to bring down the cost.

 Creative menu displays

 If you really want to play off your garden wedding theme, go with a plant-based menu.
-Stack your buffet with salads filled with fresh, local produce and drool-worthy dishes like stuffed peppers and palm heart crab cakes.
+Stack your menu with salads filled with fresh, local produce and drool-worthy dishes like stuffed peppers and palm heart crab cakes.